emipa606/MilkableColonists/README.md

 # Mod races supported
  (Let me know if you want a race added)
-[u]If you think a race should produce something other than milk let me know![/u] I have now figured out how to add conditional patches to allow for items from other mods to be added as a milkable produce, so items from other mods that aren&apos;t in the parent mod are now fair game.
+[u]If you think a race should produce something other than milk let me know![/u] I have now figured out how to add conditional patches to allow for items from other mods to be added as a milkable produce, so items from other mods that aren&amp;apos;t in the parent mod are now fair game.

 - Callistan